 - This meter is easy to use for users with different levels of experience in the HVAC field.

-The level of safety of Fieldpiece SC 260 is very favorable and the Fieldpiece Company is getting really close to Fluke when it comes to this criteria.
+The level of safety of Fieldpiece SC 260 is very favorable and the Fieldpiece Company is getting really close to Fluke when it comes to these criteria.

 We have some multimeters that have performed exceptionally in 2018, so we would make a buyer’s guide with the display, accuracy, true RMS, safety and build quality sections to let you know how these multimeters performed in these categories, so your purchase would be an easy one.